What is a script argument for?

 [edit] Advanced stuff

-• Formulae, variables, and even scripts can be put into argument slots - Just as we can type "show text box (5+4)" to get a script to show text box number 9, we can pass all sorts of complicated junk as arguments in the parentheses of both commands and scripts as long as whatever it is that we put there boils down to a number in the end.
+• Formulae, variables, and even calls to commands and scripts can be put into argument slots - Just as we can type "show text box (5+4)" to get a script to show text box number 9, we can pass all sorts of complicated junk as arguments in the parentheses of both commands and scripts as long as whatever it is that we put there boils down to a value in the end.
 Mathematical operations are easy to see and understand in this regard, but things can be more complicated.
+For example, we could create a new NPC and cause it to pace with "Pace NPC (create NPC (1, 2, 3))" (the create npc command returns an NPC reference).

 [edit] See Also